Maximizing the Benefits of Natural Light

 “The best thing we can do is provide as much opportunity for homeowners to manipulate natural light on their own as they experience it,” says Tim Gehman, director of design at Toll Brothers.

 Why?
 Because research has shown that natural light positively affects one’s physical and mental health, lowering the chance for depression and increasing a homeowner’s connection to their surroundings.

 Maximizing the benefits of natural light has long been a priority for Toll Brothers by creating highly connective indoor and outdoor spaces, and large moving walls of glass from Western Window Systems help to make this possible.

-“It’s about using Western Window Systems’ multi-slide and bi-fold doors as a method to create outdoor spaces with a great connection into the house,” says Jed Gibson, President of Toll Brothers’ Architecture group.
+“It’s about using Western Window Systems’ multi-slide and bi-fold doors as a method to create outdoor spaces with a great connection into the house,” says Jed Gibson, former President of Toll Brothers’ Architecture group.

 Gibson and Gehman say the trend with homeowners is toward having more glass in their homes, hence the possibility for more natural light.
 With recent improvements in glass technology, resulting in better insulation values and solar-glare reduction, they are able to deliver upon the desire for home designs with more and bigger glass.

 “You can certainly get more natural light because of the openness of the door,” Gehman says.
 “You won’t spend as much on artificial light to perform your tasks, and the dimension of the Western Window Systems door we use allows for more natural light.”

 These huge moving panels of glass usually are found in the walls separating the home and covered spaces in recent Toll Brothers home designs.
 And when they are open, they often slide into pockets in the wall, completely disappearing and expanding both indoor and outdoor living spaces where you are likely to spend much of your time, as weather permits.